ofmla/devito-wiki/FAQ.md

 you will see that Devito emits lots of useful information concerning the performance of an Operator.
 The following is reported:

 * the code generation, compilation, and execution times;
-* for each section in the generated code, its execution time, operational intensity (OI), GFlops/s and GPoints/s performance;
+* for each section in the generated code, its execution time, operational intensity (OI), GFlops/s and GPts/s performance;
-* global GFlops/s and GPoints/s performance of the Operator (i.e., cumulative across all sections);
+* global GFlops/s and GPts/s performance of the Operator (i.e., cumulative across all sections);
-* in the case of an MPI run, per-rank GFlops/s and GPoints/s performance.
+* in the case of an MPI run, per-rank GFlops/s and GPts/s performance.

-There is only one caveat concerning the GPoints/s performance.
-You shall see two different GPoints/s indicators: one named ``FD-GPts/s`` and the other just ``GPts/s``:

-* the ``FD-GPts/s`` is the metric typically used in finite-difference codes.
-The points are the actual grid points -- so if the grid is an ``N**3`` cube, the number of timesteps is ``T``, and the Operator has run for ``S`` secs, then we have ``N**3*T/S FD-GPoints/s``.
+About the GPoints/s metric.
+The points we refer to here are the actual grid points -- so if the grid is an ``N**3`` cube, the number of timesteps is ``T``, and the Operator has run for ``S`` secs, then we have ``N**3*T/S GPoints/s``.
+This is the typical metric used to compare different finite difference codes.
-* the ``GPts/s`` is instead cumulative over the number of ``TimeFunctions`` defined (and actually written-to) over the grid.

-For example, consider an Operator implementing a wave propagator that writes to two ``TimeFunctions``.
-Assume the cost of all other non-FD operations is negligible (injection, BCs, ...).
-Then the ``GPts/s`` performance will be approximately twice as much as the ``FD-GPts/s`` performance.

 An excerpt of the performance profile emitted by Devito upon running an Operator is provided below.
 In this case, the Operator has two sections, ``section0`` and ``section1``, and ``section1`` consists of two consecutive 6D iteration spaces whose size is given between angle brackets.

 ```
-Global performance indicators
-  * Achieved 0.02 FD-GPts/s
+Global performance: [OI=0.16, 8.00 GFlops/s, 0.04 GPts/s]
-Local performance indicators
+Local performance:
-  * section0<136,136,136> with OI=0.16 computed in 0.10 s [0.14 GFlops/s]
+  * section0<136,136,136> run in 0.10 s [OI=0.16, 0.14 GFlops/s]
-  * section1<<341,16,16,14,14,136>,<341,16,16,8,8,130>> with OI=5.36 computed in 35.91 s [8.01 GFlops/s, 0.05 GPts/s]
+  * section1<<341,16,16,14,14,136>,<341,16,16,8,8,130>> run in 35.91 s [OI=5.36, 8.01 GFlops/s, 0.05 GPts/s]
 ```

+Note that ``section0`` doesn't show the GPts/s.
+This is because no TimeFunction is written in this section.

 [top](#Frequently-Asked-Questions)